InterSpiritual Mentor Training

 This course begins by completing the Spiritual Styles Instrument.
 This instrument helps each student to harness their archetypal styles in order refine their personal approach to each of the seven steps based on the wisdom of their chosen spiritual and secular sources and their own life experience.
 They will learn to practice the seven-step InterSpiritual Meditation to cultivate health, happiness, gratitude, transformation, love, mindfulness, wisdom and service to others.

-Capstone Paper: Those who wish to qualify for the mentor training program will need to attend the weekly online course teleconferences, and complete a capstone paper or project.
-This paper or projects will summarize the wisdom gained from at least three spiritual/secular sources for each step, summarize at least three spiritual styles they have harnessed and balanced, and summarize the contemplative practice they have developed for each of the seven steps.
+Reflection Paper or Project: Those who wish to qualify for the mentor training program will need to attend the weekly online course sessions, actively utilize our learning tools and content, and complete a reflection paper or project.
+This paper or project will summarize the wisdom gained from at least three spiritual/secular sources for each step, summarize at least three spiritual styles they have harnessed and balanced, and summarize the contemplative practice they have developed for each of the seven steps.

-This eight-module online course includes a 90 minute live ZOOM call, led by Ed Bastian and mentors, that will include guided meditation, teaching, Q/A and breakout group discussions.
-Candidates for mentor training certification are required to participate in the eight-week course.
+This course is a prerequisite for the Mentor Training program.
+It is a nine-session online course that includes a 90-minute live ZOOM call, led by mentors and Ed Bastian, that will include guided meditation, teaching, Q/A and breakout group discussions.
+Candidates for mentor training certification will attend each session in the nine-week course (live and asynchronously).

-In this course, our Styles Profile Instrument, custom search engine, journal worksheets and community practice circles help each participant to define their own spiritual path and meditation practice by drawing on the wisdom of the world’s great spiritual and secular traditions.
+In this course, our prospective mentor will use our Styles Profile Instrument, custom search engine, journaling worksheets and community practice circles help each participant to define their own spiritual path and meditation practice by drawing on the wisdom of the world’s great spiritual and secular traditions.
 They create their personal InterSpiritual Mandala that contains the wisdom and practices defining their personal spiritual path.

 This course engages prospective mentors in an exploration each of the 12 families of spiritual styles, questions and traditions outlined in the InterSpiritual Mandala.
 We begin with the Spiritual Styles and Questions Profile instruments for self-assessing and harnessing individual learning/practice archetypes to find answers and practices that define our spiritual paths.
 Participants explore and share their personal styles and questions and develop a long-term process for spiritual and meditative fulfillment.
 They also engage in the seven steps of InterSpiritual Meditation to cultivate health, happiness, gratitude, transformation, love, mindfulness, wisdom and service to others.